FNNDSC/chrisomatic/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 `chrisomatic` is a tool for automatic administration of _ChRIS_ backends.
-It is particularly useful for seeding a setup for testing or development, though it could also (work and) be useful for deployments.
+It is particularly useful for the recreation of setups for testing or development, though it could also (work and) be useful for deployments.

 ![Screen recording](https://ipfs.babymri.org/ipfs/QmV98NzC6St94GjHdSs7qQmxpvkMLgjCWMm4VHafP6DH3C/chrisomatic.gif)